23W-GBAC/Oscarkyamuwendo/post 3.md

 # **POST 3**

 ## **PROBLEM: UPDATING OF CONTENT IN THE LOCAL REPOSITORY TO THE REPOSITORY ON GITHUB**
-I encountered a challenge with laptop when trying to add/update text on github from my local repostory  ussing the terminal.
+I encountered a challenge with laptop when trying to add/update text on github from my local repostory using the terminal.

 ## SOLUTION